Groupie: Origin in music

 The word groupie originated around 1965 to describe teen-aged girls or young women who began following a particular group or band of musicians on a regular basis.
 The phenomenon was much older; Mary McCarthy had earlier described it in her novel The Company She Keeps (1942).
 Some sources have attributed the coining of the word to The Rolling Stones bassist Bill Wyman during the group's 1965 Australian tour; but Wyman said he and his bandmates used other "code words" for women on tour.
+Possibly the earliest song to refer to groupies was "Motherly Love" by The Mothers of Invention, recorded on March 9th, 1966.

 A prominent explanation of the groupie concept came from Rolling Stone magazine, which published an issue devoted to the topic, Groupies: The Girls of Rock (February 1969), which emphasized the sexual behavior of rock musicians and groupies.
 Time magazine published an article, "Manners And Morals: The Groupies", later that month.
 Also that year, journalists Jenny Fabian and Johnny Byrne released a largely autobiographical novel called Groupie (1969).
 The following year, a documentary film titled Groupies (1970) was released.

 Female groupies in particular have a long-standing reputation of being available to celebrities, pop stars, rock stars, and other public figures.
 Led Zeppelin singer Robert Plant is quoted as distinguishing between fans who wanted brief sexual encounters, and "groupies" who traveled with musicians for extended periods of time, acting as a surrogate girlfriend, and often taking care of the musician's wardrobe and social life.
 Women who adopt this role are sometimes referred to as "road wives".
-Cynthia Plaster Caster, Cleo Odzer, Barbara Cope (The Butter Queen) and The GTOs (Girls Together Outrageously), with Pamela Des Barres, in particular, as de facto spokeswoman, are probably the best known groupies of this type.
+Cynthia Plaster Caster, Cleo Odzer, Barbara Cope (The Butter Queen) and The GTOs (Girls Together Outrageously), with Pamela Des Barres, in particular, as de facto spokeswoman, are probably the best-known groupies of this type.

 A characteristic that may classify one as a groupie is a reputation for promiscuity.
 Connie Hamzy, also known as "Sweet Connie", a prominent groupie in the 1960s, argues in favor of the groupie movement and defends her chosen lifestyle by saying, "Look, we're not hookers, we loved the glamour".
 However, her openness regarding her sexual endeavors with various rock stars is exactly what has enhanced the negative connotations surrounding her type.
 For example, she stated in the Los Angeles Times article "Pop & Hiss" (December 15, 2010): "Hamzy, unlike the other groupies, was never looking to build relationships.
 She was after sex, and she unabashedly shared intimate moments with virtually every rock star—even their roadies—who came through Arkansas."
+However, some groupies also downplayed the sexual connotations of the term.
+Speaking about the "groupie" label, former baby groupie Lori Mattix stated, "I feel like it's been degraded somewhere along the way, and it was never meant to be negative.
+Groupies in the old days were girlfriends of the band.
+They were classy and sophisticated, but now you hear the word groupie and you think of hookers and strippers."